 Community Conservation Partnerships Program Grants

-DCNR’s Bureau of Recreation and Conservation (BRC) assists local governments and recreation and conservation organizations with funding for projects related to:
+The Department of Conservation and Natural Resources’ Bureau of Recreation and Conservation assists local governments and recreation and conservation organizations with funding for projects related to:

-Applications for DCNR’s Community Conservation Partnerships Program grants are accepted once a year, typically during the spring.
+Applications for the department’s Community Conservation Partnerships Program grants are accepted once a year.

 What Types of Projects Can Be Funded?